Before you apply

 All our programmes of study are delivered in English.
 If your first language is not English, you will most likely be asked to undertake an English language test to show that you know English well enough to study at Higher Education level.
-The requirements for your programme of choice are listed under ‘How to apply’ and on the programme pages.
+The requirements for your programme of choice can also be found on the specific programme pages.
 Most English language test organisations charge a fee and require you to travel to their centres for the test.
 The Certificate in Ballet Teaching Studies and the Professional Dancers’ Teaching Diploma can also be studied in languages other than English.
 For both programmes, you need to ensure that you have the appropriate language skills in the delivery language.

 If you are an overseas applicant who would like to join us here in London for the onsite BA (Hons) Ballet Education, it is most likely that you require a Tier 4 visa to stay in the UK for your studies.
-You will find information on the visa requirements and application process on the UK Visas and Immigration (UKVI) website.
-You can assess your circumstances against the criteria outlined on the UKVI website.
-Visa applicants, who need to prove that their international qualification(s) meet the academic and/or English language requirements, should obtain an official statement from UK NARIC.
+You will find information on the visa requirements and application process on the UK Visas and Immigrations website, where you can also assess your circumstances against the criteria outlined.
+Visa applicants who need to prove that their international qualification(s) meet the academic or English language requirements should obtain an official statement from UK NARIC.
 This information is used by UKVI to decide if the applicant meets the requirements of the Immigration Rules.
 There are quite a few costs involved in the visa application process, amongst others: a visa application fee, the healthcare surcharge, the NARIC statement fee, evidence of your financial position and travel to and from the visa application centre in your country.

 All our programmes of study train students to be dance teachers.
 We, therefore, expect our students to have a certain level of dance skills before they study with us.
 For the RAD’s own ballet syllabus, for instance, there are several ways in which you can increase your knowledge of the Graded and Vocational Graded syllabus and improve your demonstration skills in preparation for your studies.

-Before your first day of study on the Certificate in Ballet Teaching Studies (CBTS), you should already be able to demonstrate accurately and have a very good working knowledge of the RAD syllabus from Pre-Primary to Intermediate.
-CBTS is a programme for first-time ballet teachers and is designed to introduce you to teaching and to teaching the RAD syllabus.
-CBTS is not a forum for you to learn the different levels of the syllabus as we expect you to be able to embody the RAD syllabus already before you start your studies.
-You should, therefore, have a good physical recall of the syllabus, including Character work, and be able to use French ballet terminology and Character vocabulary with ease.
+Before your first day of study on the Certificate in Ballet Teaching Studies (CBTS), you should already be able to demonstrate accuracy and have a very good working knowledge of the RAD syllabus from Pre-Primary to Intermediate.
+CBTS is a programme for first-time ballet teachers and is designed to introduce you to teaching and, specifically, to teaching the RAD syllabus.
+CBTS is not a forum for you to learn the different levels of the syllabus as we expect you to be able to embody the RAD syllabus before you start your studies.
+You should, therefore, have a good physical recall of the syllabus, including character work, and be able to use French ballet terminology and character vocabulary with ease.